Avinash-Ashokar/movies-list/README.md

 - Add, update, and delete movies
 - Responsive design for mobile and desktop
 - Image upload for movie posters
+- Image compression for better utilization of firestore
 - Infinite scrolling for movie lists
+- Notifies the user when there is a error

 ## Technologies Used